-Can best-before dates be on products with a shelf life greater than 90 days?
+Best-before dates on products with a shelf life greater than 90 days

 Foods with an anticipated shelf life greater than 90 days are not required to be labelled with a best-before date or storage information.
 This is because these foods are generally considered to be shelf stable.
 Examples include most canned foods, many dry foods such as pasta and foods that are sold in a frozen state.

 If manufacturers and retailers choose to provide customers with this information, they must follow the required manner of declaration (see the next section).

 How a best-before is shown on a label

 The best-before date must be identified using the words "best before" and "meilleur avant" grouped together with the date, unless a clear explanation of the significance of the best-before date appears elsewhere on the label.
 Similarly, packaged-on dates must also be grouped together with the date, using the words "packaged on" and "empaqueté le".

 The best-before date may appear anywhere on the package.
 If it is placed on the bottom, this has to be indicated elsewhere on the label.